isomerpages/ogp-pioneerpri/_about-pioneer/Positive Discipline.md

 * Black shoes

-Students must familiarise themselves with the [Pioneer School Rules](/files/School%20Rules.pdf), and reflect on how they can become self-disciplined individuals who model the way to inspire self and others to act responsibly and respectfully.
+<P align="Justify">Students must familiarise themselves with the <a href="/files/School Rules.pdf"> [Pioneer School Rules] </a>, and reflect on how they can become self-disciplined individuals who model the way to inspire self and others to act responsibly and respectfully.</P>

 ### ICT ACCEPTABLE USE GUIDELINES